-Design of the resource center was completed by a group of doctoral candidates in the School of Architecture at the University of Hawai‘i at Mānoa.
+The design of the resource center was completed by a group of doctoral candidates in the School of Architecture at the University of Hawai‘i at Mānoa.
 This group, the Lo‘i ‘ohana, completed their work under the supervision of Professor Spencer Leineweber and architect of record Wayne Goo.
 The group spent time learning about the history of Kānewai, observed how visitors and staff used the site during day-to-day tours as well as for special functions (e.g., meetings, protocol, community work days), and even spent a night at the lo‘i to observe what happens at night.
-Inspired by the traditional knowledge and farming methods used at Ka Papa Lo‘i o Kānewai, the group was awarded the Future Leaders of Tomorrow Graduate Award at the CNHA (Council for Native Hawaiian Advancement) conference in 2011.
+For their design–inspired by the traditional knowledge and farming methods used at Ka Papa Lo‘i o Kānewai–the group was awarded the Future Leaders of Tomorrow Graduate Award at the CNHA (Council for Native Hawaiian Advancement) conference in 2011.
 The award was based on professional design and planning practices that met the indigenous and community needs.